 - Social: Which of your social channels are bringing in the better prospects?
 That is, is your data showing that your personas use LinkedIn?
 Or are your personas engaging with you on Facebook?How are they engaging with you?
 Are they reading your long-form LinkedIn posts, or are they more engaged with your regular updates?
 Look at the data that shows the number of impressions, your reach, link clicks, and more.
 (And, speaking of link clicks, track your click-throughs as well as the all-important bounce rate.)

 - Paid: If you're paying for ads on search engines, which keywords are bringing you the better prospects?
 What time of day are they clicking?

 Which of your marketing channels is bringing you prospects that convert?
 Don’t look just at those who eventually buy from you.
 Dig into the nitty-gritty: which channel brings you the most new visitors?
 Which channel brings you actual buyers?
 Which one has you enjoying multiple visits from the same person?

-To collect this information, the HubSpot sources report should be your first stop, followed by even more drilled-down data via an attribution report, which helps you learn about the journey a visitor takes from his very first look at your website to buying from you.
+To collect this information, HubSpot or your marketing automation software data reports should be your first stop, followed by even more drilled-down data via an attribution report, which helps you learn about the journey a visitor takes from his very first look at your website to buying from you.
 This report analyzes what actually contributed to a prospect becoming a customer.

 If your marketing efforts are bringing in a number of prospects, make sure they’re actually qualified.
 If not, or if you’re not certain, make sure your sales and marketing teams work together to create a service level agreement (SLA).
 Creating an SLA means both departments will understand each other’s needs, ensuring that all of your marketing efforts bring in legitimate leads that your sales team can then work on to close.